aniruddhballal/VenPay/README.md

 8. unify the mui styles thoughout the whole website - pick a colour theme and go by it, the buttons, the effects
 9. poem on cycle
-10. organise all the word docs into Incessantly.docx
-11. switch to redux, reduxtoolkit instead of local state management - ONGOINGGG
-12. on minimised screen, the price overflows out of the box - but name and desc dont. - DONE
-13. on user details page - add a mailto link - DONE
-14. user account deletion logic (cascaded) - lol, cru of user was there, no d until now eh4
-15. move the star rating to under the product image
-16. properly implement global redux for login - it uses a mix of tokens and cookies - double toast errors display
+10. organise all the word docs into Incessantly.docx DONE KINDA 11. switch to redux, reduxtoolkit instead of local state management - ONGOINGGG DONE 12. on minimised screen, the price overflows out of the box - but name and desc dont. - DONE DONE 13. on user details page - add a mailto link - DONE DONE 14. user account deletion logic (cascaded) - lol, cru of user was there, no d until now eh4 DONE 15. move the star rating to under the product image DONE 16. properly implement global redux for login - it uses a mix of tokens and cookies - double toast errors display
 17. global home button
 18. MUI-fy the datepickermodal.module.css
-19. change what the "go back" button does, depending on which page was visited before it
+DONE 19. change what the "go back" button does, depending on which page was visited before it

 20. add more fields in the product and user tables - phone number, address for the user table; product table can include additional images
 DONE 21. reminder to modify the product display page such that the whitespace under the product image gets filled with something else...
 DONE 22. clear password on wrong entry of password while trying to make payment, just like how it gets cleared on successful payment
-23. make payment button does not have the glassmorphism DONE 24. on vendor side - if payment has been cleared, remove amount due and deadlines DONE, IMPLEMETED SOMETHING BETTER 25. new idea, let deadline be, remove time left - on both, vendor and company side
+DONE 23. make payment button does not have the glassmorphism DONE 24. on vendor side - if payment has been cleared, remove amount due and deadlines DONE, IMPLEMETED SOMETHING BETTER 25. new idea, let deadline be, remove time left - on both, vendor and company side
 26. vendor side could also show the star rating for each of the product requests